gigya/screenset-validation/README.md

 # Screenset Validation
 Gigya SDK extension for advanced validation and custom error messages for Gigya screensets.
+Actively maintained and loaded from CDN to ensure compatibility with Gigya SDK until released in core SDK.

 ### What it does
 1. Adds ````validation```` parameter that lets you add custom form validation.
 Supports both local and remote validation.